 We can think about writing, or we can do it.
 We can write a novel, or we can talk about writing it.

 You will learn technique from the novelists we discuss.
-They will inspire you to follow their example or try something newthe only rule is that you write regularly to gain the momentum that comes with consistently thinking about the story, with the benefit of my 30 years of writing and editing experience.
+They will inspire you to follow their example or try something new.
+The only rule is that you write regularly to gain the momentum that comes with consistently thinking about the story, with the benefit of my 30 years of writing and editing experience.

-At first, you won't write polished prose.
+At first, you may not write polished prose.
 You'll get ideas down, flesh out characters, work through plot, and determine structure.
-Once you have all that, you'll go through the draft again, with an eye for detail.
+Once you have all that, you'll go through the draft again, with an eye for rhythm and detail.

 Then we'll talk about what to do with the manuscript.